-10. The existence of a protracted balance of payments problem implies that balance of payments needs15 are expected to arise over the course of the arrangement, but may not be present at the time of approval or when individual disbursements are made.
+12. The existence of a protracted balance of payments problem implies that balance of payments needs21 are expected to arise over the course of the arrangement, but may not be present at the time of approval or when individual disbursements are made.
 Although approval of an ECF arrangement is possible in the absence of present balance of payments needs, the precautionary use of the ECF is not envisaged, in contrast to the SCF.
 While a member is not legally required to make drawings under an ECF arrangement, the ECF is not intended to provide contingent financial support, and members have routinely drawn available amounts irrespective of present balance of payments needs.
-For countries that have minimal (present and/or prospective) balance of payments needs at the beginning of their program but have nonetheless medium- or longer-term adjustment needs to address a protracted balance of payments problem (e.g., due to a high debt burden or a current account deficit that is not sustainable over the longer run), a low-access ECF arrangement would be an appropriate instrument.
-For countries with immediate balance of payments needs to address a
+For countries that have minimal (present and/or prospective) balance of payments needs at the beginning of their program but have nonetheless medium- or longer-term adjustment needs to address a protracted balance of payments problem (e.g., due to a high debt burden or a current account deficit that is not sustainable over the longer run), a lowaccess ECF arrangement would be an appropriate instrument.
+For countries with immediate balance of payments needs (e.g., resulting from a shock) that have also medium- or longer-term adjustment needs to address a protracted balance of payments problem, an ECF (rather than SCF) arrangement should be used.